FirstTimeEZ/responsive/README.md

 By default, the server runs on port `3000`.

-If you want to change the port, you can set the `PORT` environment variable in your `Node.js` environment:
+If you want to change the port, you can set the `PORT` env variable in `Node.js` or modify `server.js`

 ```js
 const PORT = process.env.PORT || 3000;